This website may contain affiliate links. When a purchase is made through our links, The Naked Diabetic may receive a commission, at no cost to you.

 Continuous Glucose monitoring

-I have been using Medtronic 670G insulin pump for almost a year now and had some difficulties with the CGM in the beginning.
+I have been using a Medtronic 670G insulin pump for almost a year now and had some difficulties with the CGM in the beginning.
 I had trouble keeping the sensor on but I seemed to have worked out the kinks.
-It does have a bit of a learning curve, as there are a number of blood glucose checks that need to be completed during setup.
+It does have a bit of a learning curve, as some blood glucose checks need to be completed during setup.
 One great thing is that Medtronic has a great how-to series of videos that you follow along with when you are setting up the CGM system.

 Smartguard